sulf/electron-shared-state-react/README.md

 ### Getting Started

-First, install via yarn or npm `npm -i electron-shared-state-react` to your electron application.
+First, install via yarn or npm `npm install electron-shared-state-react` to your electron application.

 #### 1. Initialize the manager in your Electron main process